schechtr/ares-2020/README.md

 ## Todo List
 * figure out solution for flash storage
 * gut the cli (perhaps)
-* start and end bytes in rocket.h ROCKET_DATA struct
+* start and end bytes in rocket.h ROCKET_DATA struct (framing stuff according to Jeff)
 * update baud rate in radio.h for hardware Serial1 based on what the radio is configured for
 * update bytes_per_refresh in radio.h based on how many bytes per second the radio is configured for